 The Slippery Slope of Prayer and Passion

 Pretending is a slippery slope.
-If you can believe your imaginary friend exists, then you believe anything else associated with it.
+If you can believe your imaginary friend exists, you believe anything else associated with it.
 This kind of thinking is what makes people lifelong customers of mythology.
-It can become an identity that blinds them to the use of common sense and logic.
+It can become an identity that blinds them from using common sense and logic.
 But, this is where the slippery slope becomes dangerous.

 They use the argument against their philosophy to prove their imaginary friend exits.
 The assertion is if things can exist outside of my direct experience, so can God.
 Unfortunately, this doesn’t hold up to logic.
-We can prove other things exist outside of our physical sphere using physical evidence.
+Using physical evidence, we can prove that other things exist outside our physical sphere.
 But, the lack of evidence for Gods is not proof of their existence.
 There are three ways to approach the subject of God; faith, experience, and reason.
 Some people choose one, and many use all three.